propelling-coding/Void-gaming-tutorial/README.md

 (I would recommend deleting all files on compat data before running this command) (Just note that this means that all the compatdata files will add up, and these files are NOT located on your games drive, but rather your ext4 drive!)

+More details on multi-drive configs can be found on the steam page on flathub: https://flathub.org/en-GB/apps/com.valvesoftware.Steam

 # Troubleshooting